 This situation is made all the more upsetting by the fact that a good wall of decent flavour text does actually exist for wonders in the game’s Civlopedia, Crawler included.
 But is there much point in having this if you’re forced to go digging for it everytime?
 I appreciate that Beyond Earth has a bit more work to do in this regard as all of these structures are fictional and don’t carry the same weight as say Stonehenge or the Statue of Liberty, but it works against the game regardless.
 Wonders need to be much better than this and also need some sort of developed illustration to give them life, as right now I don’t see much benefit to building one at all.
 There are already several mods dedicated to tweaking wonders and at this stage it’s not hard to see why.

 And the lack of personality in this game persists.
-City states have been reduced to minor powers; neutral outposts that possess no units, fewer quests and nothing that to make them notable outside of being mere trading hubs.
+City states have been reduced to minor powers; neutral outposts that act as mere trading hubs.
 It’s quite likely that you’ll fail to even notice if one gets destroyed by a rival faction; they’re that unremarkable.